 - I like my teacher because she always looks after me and teaches me new words for my sentences.

 - I love going to Crockerne as everyone is really kind.
-My teacher helps me with my work and plays tricks that are funny.
+My teacher helps me with my work.

 - My teacher is really nice and funny.
 She makes even the hard things seem easy.

 - We are extremely grateful to you all, for going above and beyond as always but even more so during these time’s.
 You are the Best Team and provide us with the best school in the world!

 - Huge thank you to each and everyone of you who made Crockerne the wonderful school that it is, and for helping grow my babies into the amazing young people they are today.

 - The teacher really knows my child.
 They know that my child is a little shy and is patiently encouraging and praising the contributions my child makes - maturing her confidence, abilities and opinions.

 - The teachers go the extra mile to help reluctant readers keep up with their peers.

 - I will be forever grateful for giving my son the confidence he needed to transition to Secondary School.